programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 Linux kernels before 3.17 are too old.

-The selection of the operating system depends on your container engine (Docker and podman).
+Also follow the requirements of your container engine (Docker or podman).

 As we only provide linux container images, you need a Linux operating system or a Linux virtual machine.